Protein (nutrient): Dietary requirements

-Considerable debate has taken place regarding issues surrounding protein intake requirements.
+Considerable debate has taken place regarding protein intake requirements.
 The amount of protein required in a person's diet is determined in large part by overall energy intake, the body's need for nitrogen and essential amino acids, body weight and composition, rate of growth in the individual, physical activity level, the individual's energy and carbohydrate intake, and the presence of illness or injury.
 Physical activity and exertion as well as enhanced muscular mass increase the need for protein.
 Requirements are also greater during childhood for growth and development, during pregnancy, or when breastfeeding in order to nourish a baby or when the body needs to recover from malnutrition or trauma or after an operation.

 Dietary recommendations

-According to US & Canadian Dietary Reference Intake guidelines, women aged 19–70 need to consume 46 grams of protein per day while men aged 19–70 need to consume 56 grams of protein per day to minimize risk of deficiency.
+According to US & Canadian Dietary Reference Intake guidelines, women ages 19–70 need to consume 46 grams of protein per day while men ages 19–70 need to consume 56 grams of protein per day to minimize risk of deficiencies.
 These Recommended Dietary Allowances (RDAs) were calculated based on 0.8 grams protein per kilogram body weight and average body weights of 57 kg (126 pounds) and 70 kg (154 pounds), respectively.
 However, this recommendation is based on structural requirements but disregards use of protein for energy metabolism.
 This requirement is for a normal sedentary person.
 In the United States, average protein consumption is higher than the RDA.
 According to results of the National Health and Nutrition Examination Survey (NHANES 2013–2014), average protein consumption for women ages 20 and older was 69.8 grams and for men 98.3 grams/day.
+According to research from Harvard University, the National Academy of Medicine suggests that adults should consume at least 0.8 grams of protein per kilogram of body weight daily, which is roughly equivalent to a little more than 7 grams for every 20 pounds of body weight.
+This recommendation is widely accepted by health professionals as a guideline for maintaining muscle mass, supporting metabolic functions, and promoting overall health.

 Active people

 Several studies have concluded that active people and athletes may require elevated protein intake (compared to 0.8 g/kg) due to increase in muscle mass and sweat losses, as well as need for body repair and energy source.
-Suggested amounts vary from 1.2 to 1.4 g/kg for those doing endurance exercise to as much as 1.6-1.8 g/kg for strength exercise, while a proposed maximum daily protein intake would be approximately 25% of energy requirements i.e. approximately 2 to 2.5 g/kg.
+Indeed, it has been shown that protein contribute around 3% of the total energy expenditure during exercise.
+Suggested amounts vary from 1.2 to 1.4 g/kg for those doing endurance exercise to as much as 1.6-1.8 g/kg for strength exercise and up to 2.0 g/kg/day for older people, while a proposed maximum daily protein intake would be approximately 25% of energy requirements i.e. approximately 2 to 2.5 g/kg.
 However, many questions still remain to be resolved.

 In addition, some have suggested that athletes using restricted-calorie diets for weight loss should further increase their protein consumption, possibly to 1.8–2.0 g/kg, in order to avoid loss of lean muscle mass.